Skip to main content

 Science / space museum

-The real Saturn V rocket, a shuttle replica, and NASA tram tours to actual Mission Control make this a four-to-five hour attraction that delivers on scale in a way most science museums don't.
+The real Saturn V rocket, a shuttle replica, and NASA tram tours to actual Mission Control.
+A four-to-five hour attraction that delivers on scale in a way most science museums don't.

 Art museum (free)